denilsonsa/azw3-or-mobi-to-cbz/README.md

 want to implement it yourself, I believe the project will accept your contributions.)

-[Someone on reddit][workaround] suggested a workaround: use Calibre to convert to ZIP, and then rename the ZIP to CBZ.
+People on reddit [(1)][reddit1] [(2)][reddit2] suggested a workaround: use Calibre to convert to ZIP, and then rename the ZIP to CBZ.
 Although it can work, we also lose all the metadata.
 And we first have to figure out which of the files are fixed-layout, and only convert those.
 While this manual workaround could work on a couple of files, it requires too many manual steps to be doable for a library of thousand(s) of files.
 I needed a better tool.
 So I wrote it myself.

 ## How it works (and limitations)